 [Heading amended by No. 22 of 2005 s.
 29.]

-36. Powers of attendance officers to inquire
+36. Powers to detain and question and to enter public places

 (1) An attendance officer may —

 (a) stop and detain a person whom he or she reasonably believes to be an absentee student or a child who is not complying with section 11I; and